 There are a few key hazards and issues that commonly present themselves in backcountry snowsports incidents and SAR callouts.

-• Falls - There have been numerous cases of people skiing/boarding over cliff drops unintentionally.
-This has resulted in numerous minor to severe injuries.
+- Falls - There have been numerous cases of people skiing/boarding over cliffs or drops unintentionally.
+This has resulted in numerous incidents, resulting in minor to severe injuries, and in the worst case scenarios, fatalities.
 Make sure you understand the terrain below you and when in doubt, scope it out first before committing.

-• Hypothermia - This often results from one of the above incidents occurring, and as a result, spending longer than planned out in the cold without moving.
+- Hypothermia - This often results from one of the above incidents occurring, and as a result, spending longer than planned out in the cold, without moving.
 Make sure you have plenty of warm layers and waterproof outers to keep you dry and warm.
 Also, carry plenty of food and water to keep your body's engine humming.
+Hypothermia should also be a key consideration for your first aid kit when heading out on an alpine adventure.

-• Avalanches - Avalanches have the potential to kill skiers or boarders that are caught in them.
-If someone is buried in an avalanche, it's important that the other members of the group are equipped and trained to get straight to work on a rescue.
+- Avalanches - Avalanches have the potential to kill skiers, boarders, mountaineers or climbers that are caught in them.
+Knowing how to limit your risk to avalanches is key.
+If someone is buried in an avalanche, it's important that the other members of the group are equipped and trained to rescue them efficiently.

 In the event of an avalanche, the difference between the life and death of a buried victim can come down to mere minutes.
 You cannot afford to waste any time trying to figure out how to use your gear!
 You need to be well practiced and efficient with the functions of your gear and your search and rescue techniques.

-• Avalanche transceivers should be worn by every person entering the backcountry.
+- Avalanche transceivers should be worn by every person entering the backcountry.
+Knowing how to use them effectively and understanding their nuances is a key component in avalanche rescue

-• Shoveling is an extremely important aspect of avalanche rescue.
-A proficient and strategic shoveling technique can save you minutes, which is critical for the buried person.
+- Shovelling is an extremely important aspect of avalanche rescue.
+A proficient and strategic shovelling technique can save you minutes, critical for the buried person.

-• A probe is what will actually find the person, and thus is a critical piece of gear.
+- A probe is what will pinpoint the exact location of the person, and thus is a critical piece of gear.

-• Other recommended gear includes a distress beacon, inclinometer, map, compass, helmet, and other clothing, food, and supplies suitable for the weather and amount of time you'll be away.
+- Other recommended gear includes a Personal Locator Beacon (PLB), inclinometer, map, compass, helmet, and other clothing, food, and supplies suitable for the weather and amount of time you'll be away.

 Stay aware of your surroundings

 Continue to check the conditions and be self-aware along the way.
-Make a plan before you leave about what information on conditions you'll look for when in the backcountry.
-You can always turn back if conditions aren't on.
+Make a plan before you leave, identifying what information you’ll gather along the way that will assist your understanding of the conditions.
+You can always turn back if conditions aren't acceptable.

 Be aware of human factors/heuristic traps